-Yahoo Finance's Jared Blikre joins Seana Smith from the floor of the New York Stock Exchange to discuss a Goldman Sachs analyst note, which notes negative seasonality for equities in midterm election years heading into the election.
+Yahoo Finance's Jared Blikre joins Seana Smith from the floor of the New York Stock Exchange to discuss the latest market moves.